 “Freedom is something that dies unless it’s used.” – Hunter S. Thompson

-We are a small company aimed at helping you to achieve data ownership and full control over what we believe is yours and yours only.
+We aim at helping you to achieve data ownership and full control over what we believe is yours and yours only.
 By providing you with access to various FOSS-based (Free and Open Source Software) Web services at a competitive rate, we want to do our share in getting an Internet that is not constantly looking back at us, scrutinizing and selling every piece of information we produce, whether directly or indirectly (metadata).
 This is all the more a concern as Internet has become an ever-growing part of our life, and pretty much all of people’s data are shared between quite a few multinational companies.
 The reason for this is mostly historical, with early Internet companies managing to attract people decades ago by offering free (as in free beer) access to their services under their terms of conditions, that usually result in making the end-user the ‘product’ to sell to others.
 We think that such an hegemony is not healthy for a fair and respectful Internet, and by extension, to society.
 While big companies are free to pursue their bid for growth with larger profits, this has raised several issues, such as:

 - they have become targets for easy implementation of mass surveillance, which we believe will not help to better our societies but only contribute to reduce our freedom, and put us at the mercy of whoever has access to this tremendous power.
 And of course, this will result in self-imposed censorship, as is the case in autocratic regimes.